spatie/vue-table-component/README.md

  </table-component>
 ```

+You can see this code in action on [the demo page](http://vue-table-component.spatie.be).

 ## Demo

-Add a link to a site where the component is being demonstrated live.
+Want to see the component in action?
+No problem.
+[Here's a demo](http://vue-table-component.spatie.be).

 ## Postcardware